November 2, 2022TUTORIAL · MACHINE-LEARNING

 Detecting suspicious user activity with Tumbling Window group-by

-You have an input data table with following columns:
+Your input data table has the following columns:

 • username,